DnFreddie/Notes/POSTS/succumb_to_the_tech_lifestyle.md

++++
+title = 'succumb_to_the_tech_lifestyle'
+date = 2024-07-22T09:10:24+02:00
+draft = false
++++

     Nowadays, there are many movements and lifestyles to follow: alpha, sigma, red pill, woke, leftist, rightist.
 But nobody says anything about the technicians.

 <br>